sysfce2/AviSynthPlus/distrib/docs/english/source/avisynthdoc/contributing/compiling_avsplus.rst

   for native LLVM you may need to specify native compilers (checkbox): browse for the appropriate compiler executable path.

-  Hint: How to install Clang-cl in Visual Studio: as it appears in VS2019/2022:
+  Hint: How to install Clang-cl in Visual Studio:

   Tools|Get Tools and Features|Add Individual Components|Compilers, build tools, and runtimes

+  For VS2026:
+    - [X] C++ Clang compiler for Windows
+    - [X] MSBuild support for LLVM (clang-cl) toolset

+  For VS2019/2022:
     - [X] C++ Clang compiler for Windows
     - [X] C++ Clang-cl for v142/v143 build tools (x64/x86)